ronaldkalani/Titanic-AutoML-Project---AIDI1002/README.md

 This project is part of the AIDI1002 course, focusing on applying AutoML techniques to the Titanic - Machine Learning from Disaster dataset.
 The goal is to predict the survival of passengers using machine learning models.

 Project Structure

-/Titanic - Machine Learning from Disaster/
+Titanic - Machine Learning from Disaster
-├── Housing.csv                   # Additional dataset (possibly for comparison or analysis) ├── gender_submission.csv          # Example of submission format with predictions
-├── housing_predictions.csv        # Predictions generated for Housing.csv (if applicable)
-├── submission.csv                 # Final submission file in the required format ├── test.csv                       # Test data for model evaluation
-├── titanic_predictions.csv        # Model predictions for the Titanic test data └── train.csv                      # Training data for model training
+Housing.csv
+gender_submission.csv
+housing_predictions.csv
+submission.csv
+test.csv
+titanic_predictions.csv
+train.csv

 Dataset Information

 The project utilizes the Titanic - Machine Learning from Disaster dataset from Kaggle.
 The dataset consists of two main files: